DmGv23/tareadbp_puntitos/README.md

 - Mandatory fields: First Name, Last Name, Email Address, Password.
 - Email must be a valid email address
-- First Name must be at least 1 character
+- First Name must be at least 1 alpha upper case character (A-Z)
-- Last Name must be at least 1 character
+- Last Name must be at least 1 alpha upper case character (A-Z)
 - Password must be at least 8 letters and numbers.

 3. (Must-Have) The customer then must acquire an authentication token. (+0.2)

-- All operations related to the customer must receive this authentication token so the API can tell who is calling it.
+- Email and password are mandatory
+- Must validate for unknown email
+- Must validate for wrong password

 ```java
 // required mapping